adelasantosd/normtrace-disability-rights/references/frameworks/legal-argumentation.md

 Different forms of legal argument require different structures, levels of technicality, and supporting materials.
 For the purposes of NormTrace, the following distinctions are useful.

-### For strategic litigation (SCJN / courts)
+### For strategic litigation and domestic judicial review

 - Requires: binding case law where available, precise constitutional and statutory provisions, and where relevant the identification of binding or persuasive interpretive materials.
 - Structure: normative premise → subsumption → legal conclusion.
 - Language: formal legal-technical language.
-- Typical review mechanisms: direct amparo, indirect amparo, action of unconstitutionality, constitutional controversy.
+- Typical pathways: constitutional review, rights-based judicial review, treaty-based judicial argument where applicable, or other domestic remedial routes depending on jurisdiction.

-### For communications before UN bodies
+### For communications before UN bodies or other international mechanisms

 - Requires: evidence of exhaustion of domestic remedies, or an explanation of why an exception applies; identification of the state; and specification of the treaty provisions allegedly violated.
 - Structure: facts → violated norm → harm → request.
 - Language: technical but more accessible, with greater emphasis on concrete human impact.
-- Typical mechanisms: individual communications under optional protocols, alternative reports, shadow reports, and follow-up submissions.
+- Typical mechanisms: individual communications under optional protocols, alternative reports, shadow reports, follow-up submissions, and other supervisory procedures depending on the instrument.

-### For legislative advocacy
+### For legislative advocacy and institutional reform

 - Requires: legal argument, practical impact, proposed wording, and where possible some indication of operational or budgetary implications.
 - Structure: diagnosis → comparative or contextual evidence → concrete proposal → institutional or political justification.
-- Language: accessible to non-specialist legislators and policy actors.
+- Language: accessible to non-specialist legislators, public officials, and policy actors.
-- Typical mechanisms: legislative initiatives, parliamentary hearings, committee submissions, expert opinions, and amicus-type interventions.
+- Typical mechanisms: legislative initiatives, parliamentary hearings, committee submissions, expert opinions, consultation processes, and amicus-type interventions where relevant.

 ### For public advocacy and civil society use